The Basics: Overview

 - Avoid heavy lifting.
 If you do lift something heavy, bend your knees and keep your back straight.
 This way, your leg muscles will do most of the work.

-- Get active and eat a balanced diet.
+- Get active and eat healthy.
 Being overweight can strain your back.
-Getting active and heating healthy can help you stay at a healthy weight.
+Getting active regular physical activity and eating choosing healthy foods can help you stay at a healthy weight.

 There are different types of back pain.

 Acute back pain lasts from a few days to a few weeks.
 It’s often caused by an accident, fall, or lifting something that’s too heavy.
 Acute back pain usually gets better on its own, without any treatment.
+But there may be times when you need to get medical care.
 Find out when to call a doctor or nurse about back pain.

 Chronic back pain lasts for more than 3 months.
 It’s much less common than acute back pain.
 Most chronic back pain can be treated without surgery.